-Jed Dietrich, Esq., Is Recognized as A Super Lawyer and Elite Lawyer of America.
+Jed Dietrich, Esq., Is Recognized as A New York Super Lawyer.
 If You, or a Loved One, Were Diagnosed with Hemolytic Uremic Syndrome After Eating Contaminated Food at a Rochester Restaurant, The Dietrich Law Firm P.C.
 Could Help You Secure the Compensation You Need.

 Foodborne illness remains a critical public health hazard.
 Each year, an estimated 48 million Americans get sick after eating contaminated food.
 Although food poisoning has a variety of potential causes, it is often attributable to bacterial, viral, or parasitic infections.
 Several strains of E. coli are responsible for a disproportionate share of diagnoses.
 E. coli infections typically present few symptoms.
 In most cases, people who have ingested E. coli bacteria will experience only mild discomfort.
 However, some strains of E. coli—called Shiga toxin-producing E.coli, or STEC—can enter the bloodstream, damaging the blood vessels and impairing the kidneys’ ability to purge the body of toxins and excess waste.